DrkkDev/SimpleNick/README.md

 - **Reset Nickname**: `/nick reset`
 Resets your name to your original player name.

+## Contribution

+If you want to contribute to the project please open a [Pull Request](https://github.com/YoImDark/SimpleNick/pulls)

 ## License

 This project is open-source and isn't licensed.